-- (Human): Define prompts and provide LLMs with the specified data. a) Define the aim and scope of the ontology: Explain the reasons for its development and the depth of the information it aims to encompass. b) Ontology Requirements: Enumerate the necessary knowledge that must be represented and explain its significance. c )Integrate data from PD cases.
-This data was specifically asked for from the LLM to give a full and accurate picture of the condition (i.e. make sure that PD tremor is properly represented in the ontology). d) Formulate specific questions (competency questions) in natural language that the ontology should be able to answer, as defined by knowledge workers. - 2.
-(LLM): Construct a domain ontology using the input provided previously, in specific syntax e.g., Turtle .
+- (LLM): Construct a domain ontology using the input provided by the human, in specific syntax e.g., Turtle.
 This is a fully automated task performed by the LLM, asking it to act as an ontology engineer and a domain expert. - 3.
 (Human): Compare the LLM-generated ontology with existing gold standard (or widely accepted) ontologies.
-This is a human based comparison performed either manually or assisted by ontology alignment-mapping tools e.g., LogMap [11]. - (LLM): Perform a machine-based comparison of LLM-generated ontology against the gold standard ontology.
+This is a human based comparison performed either manually or assisted by ontology alignment-mapping tools e.g., LogMap [11]. - 4.
+(LLM): Perform a machine-based comparison of LLM-generated ontology against the gold standard ontology.
 This is a fully automated comparison of the two ontologies, asking LLM to act as an ontology engineer using an OM tool such as LogMap. - 5.
 (Human): Develop a revised domain ontology by combining an existing ontology with the one generated by the LLM. - 6.
 (LLM): Repeat step 4 (LLM-based evaluation of the developed ontology).